Sunday, October 28, 2018

 2 Grace to you and peace be multiplied in the knowledge of God and of Jesus our Lord, 3 seeing that his divine power has granted to us all things that pertain to life and godliness, through the knowledge of him who called us by his own glory and virtue; 4 by which he has granted to us his precious and exceedingly great promises; that through these you may become partakers of the divine nature, having escaped from the corruption that is in the world by lust.

 So, anything proceeding out of a corrupt heart (out of darkness) and that is not love can only be falsely so called.
 Anything that puts or keeps a person and his/her partner on the broad path to destruction (Matthew 7:13) is not love.
-The simple truth and bad news that the wages of sin is death must be received.
-Then the Good News from God can bring salvation to those who repent and put their trust in Jesus, that is, who faithfully follow Him as the light of the world (John 8:12).
+The simple truth and bad news that the wages of sin is death must be acknowledged.
+Then the Good News from God can bring salvation to those who repent and put their faith in Jesus, that is, who faithfully follow Him as the light of the world (John 8:12).

 Anyone who believes in God must also believe that He is powerful enough to enable a person who is 100% willing to do his will to be liberated (saved) to do just that and not be hindered in any way by contrary and conflicting desires.
 That's how faith works to bring supernatural transformation by the grace of God.
 He gives a new heart and a new spirit (Ezekiel 36:26).
 It only takes the agreement of a heart that is ready to obey Him (love Him, serve Him, do his will, live for Him).
 That's the basis of the relationship one enters into with God, beginning with being reconciled to Him (2 Corinthians 5:20, Romans 5:6-11) on the basis of the forgiveness of past sins when one repents.